Ways to save money on the new iPhone 14

 If you’ve got savings, and they aren’t earmarked for something else, I’d normally suggest using these.

-BUT this year is a little different.
-We don’t know what’s on the horizon and you might need to access that cash.
+BUT only if you can afford to.
 There’s no point having to borrow money in a few months because you’ve spanked it all on a phone.

 Pay with a 0% interest offer